 The PCAH was created under President Ronald Reagan in 1982 with the purpose of advising the White House on issues surrounding arts and humanities.
 Members typically come from the arts and entertainment community.
 Politicians, educators, lawyers and business leaders round out the committee.
 First Lady Melania Trump serves as the committee’s honorary chairwoman.

-This committee's announcement capped a week that started with the President fighting backlash over his remarks on the Charlottesville attack.
+This committee’s decision on Friday bookends a week that started with the President fighting backlash over his remarks on the Charlottesville attack.
 A rush of CEOs quit one of two business councils in the wake, prompting President Trump to disband both on Wednesday.